Seeing Bonaire from a New Perspective

 The Subi Brandaris Trail is a 45-minute hike to the highest peak on Bonaire, 241 m (784 feet) high.

 This is a medium-difficulty climb, and the view from the top is a really fantastic reward for making the trip.
-On a clear day you can see the island of Curacao (46 km [30 miles] away from Bonaire), and, on exceptionally clear days, the Santa Ana Hill in the Paraguana Peninsula of Venezuela, and the mountain range south of Puerto Cabello, Venezuela are visible, too.
+On a clear day you can see the island of Curacao, which is about 40 miles (64 km) away from Bonaire.
+On exceptionally clear days, the Santa Ana Hill in the Paraguana Peninsula of Venezuela, and the mountain range south of Puerto Cabello, Venezuela are visible, too.
 Unlike the other trails, the Subi Brandaris trail does not start at the Visitor Center/entrance; hikers will need a vehicle to enter the park and take them to the base of the hill.
 To climb Brandaris, hikers are required to enter the park before noon.

 Be sure to plan your hikes properly with water and sunscreen.